elyte5star/Entity-Extraction-using-Polyglot-from-XML-Corpus/README.md

 For polyglot.text to work it has shared requirements which includes wheel, PyICU, pycld2, six, futures, morfessor, and numpy.

-pip install pyicu
+pip3 install pyicu

-pip install pycld2
+pip3 install pycld2

-This link provides a perfect guide on how to install everything correctly: https://medium.com/@tlachacml/a-guide-for-using-polyglot-on-windows-8cbd8f97c7b0
+This link provides a perfect guide on how to install everything correctly for windows: https://medium.com/@tlachacml/a-guide-for-using-polyglot-on-windows-8cbd8f97c7b0

 If you couldnt install pyicu or pycld2 with pip,try to download the binary files.

-Solution
+Solution(windows)
 Download the binary files from : https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Select the correct PyICU and pycld2 scripts.
 Make sure the numbers after “cp” are the same as your version of Python, for instance since my version number was 3.7.6, I wanted a Windows binary with “cp37”.
 Additionally, make sure the ending of the Windows binary is “win32” if you have 32-bit Python program and “amd64” if you have a 64-bit Python program.